-On successful completion of this course, students will have:|
+On successful completion of the course students will be able to:

-The course provides an overview of the major classes of metalliferous ore deposits formed by magmatic and hydrothermal processes.
-An emphasis is placed on discussing the processes involved in ore formation, establishing ore deposit 'models' and using the models as predictive tools in mineral exploration.
-The course demonstrates how many of the concepts of ore genesis integrate observations and data collected from a wide variety of geological fields, including igneous and metamorphic petrology, structural geology, mineralogy and geochemistry.|
+The course provides an overview of the major classes of metalliferous ore deposits formed by natural processes.
+An emphasis is placed on discussing the processes involved in ore formation, establishing ore deposit 'models' and using models as predictive tools in mineral exploration.
+The course demonstrates how many of the concepts of ore genesis integrate observations and data collected from a wide variety of geological fields, including igneous and metamorphic petrology, structural geology, mineralogy, geophysics and geochemistry.

 The course includes a compulsory field component that examines mineralised and/or prospectiv environments.